Great Migration Grumeti River

 - All meals and accommodations during the entire safari

-- A very high quality safari land cruiser with pop up roof (with WiFi)
+- A very high-quality safari land cruiser with the pop up roof (with WiFi)

 - A highly experienced English speaking safari guide

 - Unlimited mineral water during the entire safari

 - Kilimanjaro tea/coffee during a game drive

 - Transfers on arrival and departure

 - Destinations: Tarangire, Lake Manyara, Serengeti and Ngorongoro.